 Proportionality of force defenses are weak.
 Someone doesn't have to be guilty of murder exactly for lethal force to be justified; for example, it would be moral to kill a rapist or kidnapper if it were the only way to stop them.
 Also, police frequently do commit murder in the enforcement of unjust laws, and life imprisonment sentences can be even crueler and more harmful if less salient to us.

 The only real argument against it being morally legitimate to kill police is that not all of them *do* enforce the laws as they promise.
 Certainly, it would be wrong to harm someone who never committed violent crimes.
-But that doesn't make a convincing counterargument for the general case, because if you knew that there were some people in Nazi uniforms who refused to kill Jews, it wouldn't suddenly void your justification for shooting at Nazis.
+But that doesn't make a convincing counterargument for the general case, because if you knew that there were a tiny fraction of people in Nazi uniforms who refused to kill Jews, it wouldn't void your justification for shooting at people wearing Nazi uniforms.

 This is not an argument that we should all start shooting right now.
 There are good strategic reasons not to do that.
 But defensive violence is *at some point* a necessary part of our strategy.
-No combination of strategies that excludes defensive violence against the enforcers of tyrants can have any reasonable hope of success.
+No combination of strategies that excludes defensive violence against the enforcers of tyrants can succeed.

 One common objection that isn't to the ethical justification of revolution is that it has historically resulted in a new government.
-This is a terrible argument because the people behind most of those revolutions were not anarchists.
+This is a poor argument because the people behind most of those revolutions were not anarchists.
 They never had any intention of freeing their society.
-It would be ludicrous to assume things will play out the same when a revolution is carried out by people with such vastly different intentions from the get-go.
+It would be nonsense to assume things will play out the same when a revolution is carried out by people with such different intentions from the start.

 subscribe via RSS